Lucky Lager: 1950s – 1960s heydays

-The following decade, from 1950 to 1960 saw Lucky Lager grow to be the sales leader in the entire Western region.
+From 1950 to 1960, Lucky Lager grew to be the sales leader in the entire Western region.
 This was coupled with continued distribution expansion in an effort to saturate the western market.
 By 1962, Lucky Lager was producing and selling over two million barrels of beer per year.

 In 1958, Coast Breweries was purchased by Canadian Labatt Brewery, which continued to brew Lucky Lager.

 Lucky Lager Brewing Company changed its name back to General Brewing between 1963 and 1969 and then changed its name to Lucky Breweries, Inc. in 1969.
 As the national brands moved into California in the early 1960s, Lucky Lager's sales began to falter.
-In an effort to increase sales with younger drinkers, this led to the ill-fated introduction of King Snedley's Beer, an alternate brand in addition to Lucky.
+An effort to increase sales with younger drinkers led to the ill-fated introduction of King Snedley's Beer, an alternate brand in addition to Lucky.
 According to some accounts, King Snedley's was just Lucky Lager repackaged with a different brand and marketed toward counterculture consumers.
-The new brand flopped and was withdrawn from the market, though it would reappear briefly in 1975.
+The new brand flopped and was withdrawn from the market, though it reappeared briefly in 1975.
 As sales continued to decline, the Salt Lake City brewery was closed in 1967.

 1970s and beyond

 In 1971, millionaire beer baron Paul Kalmanovitz bought Lucky Lager Brewing and merged it with Maier Brewing Company to form the General Brewing Company with S&P Corporation as its parent.

-The Azusa, California brewery was closed immediately.
+The Azusa brewery was closed immediately.
 The San Francisco brewery was closed in 1978.
-This left Vancouver, Washington and Cranston, Rhode Island as the only locations where Lucky Lager was brewed.
+This left Vancouver, Washington, and Cranston, Rhode Island, as the only locations where Lucky Lager was brewed.
 In the late 1970s, General Brewing took advantage of the "generic brand" marketing craze in the US by producing beer with plain white labels emblazoned with the word BEER.
 Rumors surfaced that BEER was simply repackaged Lucky Lager.
 When the generic craze died, and the microbrewery movement took off, General had difficulty maintaining profitability as a brewer of inexpensive beers.
-The fact that Lucky Lager tasted no worse than expensively-advertised "premium" brands such as Budweiser or Miller did not impress a market of drinkers where image was frequently more important than taste.
+The fact that Lucky Lager tasted no worse than expensively advertised "premium" brands such as Budweiser or Miller did not impress a market of drinkers where image was frequently more important than taste.
 The brewery's fortunes began to decline.

-After the Vancouver, Washington brewery shut down in July 1985, the Olympia Brewing Company in Tumwater, Washington began to produce Lucky Lager in the US.
+After the Vancouver brewery shut down in July 1985, the Olympia Brewing Company in Tumwater, Washington, began to produce Lucky Lager in the US.
 In July 2003, this brewery was also closed.
 Lucky Lager continued to be sold in its original Northern California range at Lucky Stores supermarkets, which although not affiliated, sold Lucky Lager as an unofficial value store brand, until Lucky Stores supermarkets were bought out by Albertson's and the name of the supermarkets was changed around 2000.